Methodology: As method

 The term "methodology" is sometimes used as a synonym for the term "method".
 A method is a way of reaching some predefined goal.
 It is a planned and structured procedure for solving a theoretical or practical problem.
 In this regard, methods stand in contrast to free and unstructured approaches to problem-solving.
 For example, descriptive statistics is a method of data analysis, radiocarbon dating is a method of determining the age of organic objects, sautéing is a method of cooking, and project-based learning is an educational method.
 The term "technique" is often used as a synonym both in the academic and the everyday discourse.
-Methods usually involve a clearly defined series of decisions and actions to be used under certain circumstances.
+Methods usually involve a clearly defined series of decisions and actions to be used under certain circumstances, usually expressable as a sequence of repeatable instructions.
 The goal of following the steps of a method is to bring about the result promised by it.
 In the context of inquiry, methods may be defined as systems of rules and procedures to discover regularities of nature, society, and thought.
 In this sense, methodology can refer to procedures used to arrive at new knowledge or to techniques of verifying and falsifying pre-existing knowledge claims.
 This encompasses various issues pertaining both to the collection of data and their analysis.
 Concerning the collection, it involves the problem of sampling and of how to go about the data collection itself, like surveys, interviews, or observation.
 There are also numerous methods of how the collected data can be analyzed using statistics or other ways of interpreting it to extract interesting conclusions.